Rory Sutherland needs little introduction for most marketers.

 Listen to the full podcast here:

-& once you’re done listening, check out our other episodes here!
+And once you’re done listening, find more of our B2B marketing podcasts here!

 Hello everyone and welcome back to another FINITE podcast episode.
 I’ve been looking forward to this episode for a while now, and that’s because I got to sit down with Rory Sutherland.
 Rory is the Vice Chairman of Ogilvy UK, an advertising agency.
 He’s an author, he is a fantastic marketing speaker.